Pipulate Technical Architecture

 State Saved State Saved Finalized?

 The heart of Pipulate’s workflow system is the “chain reaction” pattern - a critical HTMX mechanism that enables automatic progression between steps.
+This pattern is brilliantly encapsulated by the run_all_cells() method, which creates the same mental model as Jupyter’s “Run All Cells” command.
 The key elements:

 return Div(